metialex/HydroForces-ML/README.md

 # Hydrodynamic Forces and Torques on Spherical Particles in Flow

-This repository contains a dataset of hydrodynamic forces and torques acting on spherical particles suspended in a stationary flow.
+This repository contains a dataset of hydrodynamic forces and torques acting on spherical particles suspended in a stationary flow together with Data-Driven models that predict the hydrodynamic forces acting on particles.
 It serves as supplementary material for the paper **XXX**.
 If you use this repository, please cite **XXX**.

 ## Repository Structure
 The repository consists of four main folders: